 6 steps to becoming an audiologist

 What qualifications do you need to become an audiologist?
 A doctoral degree and state licensure are typically required for all practicing audiologists in the United States.
 While each person’s journey is unique, below are six steps you may consider to become an audiologist.
-Remember that the pathway below is just one example of a potential way to become an audiologist.
+Remember that the pathway below is just one example of how to become an audiologist.

 Step 1: Earn a bachelor’s degree

-Ultimately, a Doctor of Audiology (AuD) degree will be required of all audiologists.
+Ultimately, all audiologists will be required to hold a Doctor of Audiology (AuD) degree.
 The first prerequisite to becoming an audiologist is to earn a bachelor’s degree.
 Some doctoral programs will accept students with any bachelor’s degree, but completing an undergraduate program in a subject related to the field of audiology may provide better preparation for your future career.

 Students with a solid foundation in math, physics, anatomy, and physiology may find this coursework helpful in an AuD program.
-A few examples of related bachelor’s programs for future audiologists include audiology, biology, or speech pathology.
+A few related bachelor’s programs for future audiologists include audiology, biology, and speech pathology.
 Be sure to choose a reputable undergraduate program at an accredited university.

 Step 2: Earn a master’s degree